 Iowa has appeared in 11 January bowl games since 2001 and has recorded January bowl wins over Florida (2004 Outback), Louisiana State (2005 Capital One), South Carolina (2009 Outback), Georgia Tech (2010 Orange), and Mississippi State (2019 Outback).

 Iowa’s efficient offense in 2019 featured senior quarterback Nate Stanley and tackle Tristan Wirfs, the Big Ten’s Rimington-Pace Offensive Lineman of the Year.
-Wirfs earned first-team All-America honors from as many as three national outlets, while tackle Alaric Jackson earned third-team All-Big Ten honors.
-Wirfs declared for the 2020 NFL Draft following his junior season and was a first-round selections (13th pick overall) of the Tampa Bay Buccaneers.
+Wirfs earned first-team All-America honors from as many as three national outlets.
+Wirfs declared for the 2020 NFL Draft following his junior season and was a first-round selection (13th pick overall) of the Tampa Bay Buccaneers.

 Stanley completed his three-year career with a 27-12 record as the starting quarterback, passing for over 8,000 career yards.
 Iowa ranked first in the Big Ten in red zone offense, fewest turnovers and fewest fumbles lost, second in fourth down conversions and fourth in time of possession.
 He was selected by Minnesota in the seventh round of the 2020 NFL Draft.